workshopper/workshopper/README.md

 The `'helpFile'` option is optional but if you supply one, users will get the contents of this file when they type `app help` (where 'app' is your workshop application name).
 They will also see a pointer to this whenever they select a new exercise, so make sure you fill it up with details of where to receive actual help for your workshop: a repo, a Google Group, an IRC channel, whatever.

-The `'setupsFile'` option is optional but if you supply one, users will get the contents of this file when they type `app setups` (where 'app' is your workshop application name).
-This file is intended to contain any instructions required for installations or setups which are prerequisites needed to begin the lessons.
+The `'prerequisitesFile'` option is optional but if you supply one, users will get the contents of this file when they type `app prerequisites` (where 'app' is your workshop application name).
+This file is intended to contain any instructions required for installations or set ups which are prerequisites needed to begin the lessons.
 They will also see a pointer to this whenever they select a new exercise.

 The `'creditsFile'` option is optional but if you supply one, users will get the contents of this file when they type `app credits` (where 'app' is your workshop application name).
 This file is intended to give credit to those who have added or assisted in creating the exercises.
 They will also see a pointer to this whenever they select a new exercise.